 Administrators shall be responsible for making certain that the use of school vehicles is not abused inside or outside the District, and it is the responsibility of such administrative personnel to assure that all travel has final approval from the District administration office.
-Use of private vehicles for school purposes may be approved by the Superintendent only if a school vehicle is unavailable.
+Use of private vehicles for school purposes must be approved by the Superintendent.